11 BIG Ways to Celebrate Texas Independence Day

 Enjoy live music in this FREE, family friendly celebration of Texas Independence beginning at noon on Saturday, March 2nd.

-On Saturday, March 24th and 25th, visit the Presidio La Bahia for a re-enactment of the Massacre at Goliad.
+On Saturday, March 30th, visit the Presidio La Bahia for a re-enactment of the Massacre at Goliad.
 Click on the link above for schedule.

 Keep Having Fun in the Texas Sun!